 This is why I love @hover: A human picked up the phone after ONE ring.
 Total time investment to answer my question was under 2 minutes.

 — carrie dils (@cdils) March 22, 2016

 You can set up mailboxes locally or check email through a webmail interface.
 All addresses include IMAP, so syncing between devices is simple.

 Here’s what the pricing looks like for a single email address:

 There’s no price break for additional mailboxes, which is a bummer.
 I typically use one small mailbox per domain I own and then use forwards for extra addresses.
 For example, I’ve got a mailbox for my primary email @carriedils.com and then use I’ll use forwards for things like help@ or info@.

-For personal email hosting this is perfect (and plenty) for me.
+That said, for personal email hosting, Hover is perfect (and plenty) for me.
 It might even the best email hosting for a small business team, but I don’t think this would scale well for larger teams.
 And that brings me to…

 Google Apps G Suite for Work

 For robust business email hosting, take a look at G Suite for work (formerly called Google Apps).
 G Suite offers a lot of tight integration with other Google services (think documents, calendars, collaboration, etc) that are icing on the cake.